platformsh/platformsh-docs/docs/layouts/shortcodes/tips-and-tricks/symfony/cli-database.md

-You may find the following commands useful when using the Symfony CLI with a database.
+You might find the following commands useful when using the Symfony CLI with a database.

 -   Create a local dump of the remote database: